MadelineRLuth/MadelineRLuth.github.io/index.md

 (Image Credit: [UCSD press release](https://ucsdnews.ucsd.edu/pressrelease/half_a_million_tests_and_many_later_new_buzz_about_a_malaria_prevention_drug))

 #### The Malaria Drug Accelerator (MalDA) Consortium
-[MalDA](https://winzeler.ucsd.edu/malda/) is an innovative target-guided discovery platform and collaboration between academic, non-profit, and pharmaceutical groups with funding from the Bill & Melinda Gates Foundation whose main purpose is to aid in malaria eradication efforts through drug discovery and development.
-I manage all sequencing and whole genome analysis for the consortium.
+[MalDA](https://winzeler.ucsd.edu/malda/) is an innovative target-guided discovery platform and collaboration between academic, non-profit, and pharmaceutical groups funded by the Bill & Melinda Gates Foundation and centered at UCSD.
+I manage all sequencing and whole genome analysis for the consortium, participating in the Target Identification and Validation Focus Group.

 ![group photo](https://pbs.twimg.com/profile_banners/1198263575577534466/1575651873/600x200)